-3.1 The topics of previous convictions, similar fact, and general bad character interweave to some degree within the Evidence Act 2006.
+The topics of previous convictions, similar fact, and general bad character interweave to some degree within the Evidence Act 2006.
 Analysis conveniently starts with section 49, dealing specifically with the admissibility of previous convictions in criminal proceedings, followed by the "veracity" and "propensity" provisions in sections 36-43.
-All must be considered in the context of the provisions of section 6 (purpose), section 7 (fundamental principle that relevant evidence is admissible), and section 8 (the general exclusion).
+All must be considered in the context of the provisions of section 6 (purpose), section 7 (fundamental principle that relevant evidence is admissible), section 8 (the general exclusion), and sections 10 to 12 (interpretation and further powers).